noraa-july-stoke/tangerine/readme.md

 TANGERINE DISCORD: https://discord.gg/ABZmtHch

 Thanks for checking out Tangerine!
 This is a new Python framework that I am working on.
-I hope it will be a lot more intuitive and easier to use than Flask.
-I am currently working on the architecture and basic functionality.
-I am hoping to have a working full version of the framework up and running some time soon.
+It is almost to the beta version.
+I started writing it because flask didn't support async view functions at the time.
+They do now as of 2.0 , but still not out of the box.
+Some of the goals of this framework:

+1. To be the easiest python web framework to understand for developers coming from javascript.

+2. For the base API to be extremely lightweight and unopinionated, yet also have optional extensions that will work out of the box as you need them.
+Basically you can boot up an extremely lightweight api to serve static sites within a few minutes, but also there is the option to download plugins that offer a fully-featured CLI, and other tools that would make it work more like ruby on rails or Django.
+Right now there is an extremely easy to use auth module that allows you to either use a default hashing algorithm or swap out to use your own with just a few lines of code.

+3. Support async/await out of the box.

+This project does not hit all of these goals in it's current state, but I am working on it.
+I am posting this here in case there might be any people who are interested in contributing so we can confidently publish a working beta version to PyPi soon.
+Have a lovely day :)

 I am also working on a CLI tool for this.

-This is brand new, so still making skeletons/experimenting with the basic architecture and modules that I want to use.
+ Still making skeletons/experimenting with the basic architecture and modules that I want to use.
-I am working out some kinks in the Tangerine class before I fixup Request, Response,and Ctx and then start to add in more functionality.
 Current setup work is under branch architecture-setup.
 There are other repos associated with this:
 Bergamot, Buddha's Hand, and Key Limes.